Ariana Grande scores second chart-topping album on Billboard 200

-LOS ANGELES (Reuters) - Pop singer Ariana Grande landed her second chart-topping album on Wednesday as her latest record debuted atop the weekly U.S. Billboard 200 album chart.
+LOS ANGELES, Sept 3 (Reuters) - Pop singer Ariana Grande landed her second chart-topping album on Wednesday as her latest record debuted atop the weekly U.S. Billboard 200 album chart.

 “My Everything,” the second album from 21-year-old Grande, sold 169,000 copies in its first week, according to figures from Nielsen SoundScan.